 Yes, the insurance is based on the property.
 As long as the new tenant has passed referencing and there is a tenancy agreement in place then the insurance will be valid.

-There is no legal requirement for the product, although it is highly advisable if you have no other means of covering costs of the property.
+There is no legal requirement for the product, although it is highly advisable if you rely on the rental income.